thindil/steamsky/bin/doc/MODDING.md

   Pirates, Undead, Drones, Inquisition.
 - Priorities: Orders priorities for each crew member (player ship only).
 Must be in this same amount as skills of crew members.
-Each priority entry is Order`:`Piority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship and Piority is: Normal or Highest (one per crew member).
+Each priority entry is Order`:`Priority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship and Priority is: Normal or Highest (one per crew member).

+## Debugging

+If you want test your changes, you may run game in debug mode.
+In this mode game create file *debug.log* in *data* directory.
+To start game in debug mode run it with parameter --debug=[debugtype].
+Example:

+`./steamsky --debug=everything`

+At this moment available are two types of debug:

+- Option 'everything' mean to log each debug message to file.
+At this moment this mean informations about loading game data (ships/recipes/items/modules) and some combat data.
+This option may be useful to check correctness of data of added new items, etc.
+- Option 'combat' mean to log debug messages only from combat.